 If you’re not a fan of the bitter taste of chicory root, you can mask it in a (low-sugar) smoothie.
 Chicory coffee is good for liver and bile health but doesn’t add measurable amounts of inulin to your daily diet.

 Although most people tolerate inulin just fine, if you are switching from a low- to a high-fiber diet, you may have bloating and gas in the beginning.
 If so, you might try halving the amount and slowly increasing it to a teaspoon.

 Probiotics that contain prebiotics are called synbiotics.
-You will not find a full 8–10 gram dose of inulin in a synbiotic capsule.
-All the same, taking probiotics and prebiotics together in a synbiotic boosts their joint action on calcium absorption and gives you a little more inulin each day.
+You will not find a full 8-10 gram dose of inulin in a synbiotic capsule.
+All the same, taking probiotics and prebiotics together in a synbiotic boost their joint action on calcium absorption and gives you a little more inulin each day.

 Eat Your Greens.

 Unchecked inflammation is the greatest threat to bone health.
 Nutrient-rich plant foods quiet inflammation.